18F/handbook/_pages/policies/tech-policies/federal-records.md

 Policies that were made to simplify the management and increase the efficiency of record keeping now result in outcomes *opposite* their original intent.
 These policies contain design decisions targeted primarily at  paper records or legacy digital formats that were expensive to create, maintain, analyze, and store.
 As the marginal cost of all of these actions approaches zero, the assumptions under the original policies collapse, and new guidance must be formulated.

-Per CFR Title 36 Chapter XII Subchapter B §1220.10, "the GSA is responsible for overseeing economy and efficiency in records management." **To that end, we at 18F are developing new guidance to meet the needs of records management in the 21st century.**
+Per CFR Title 36 Chapter XII Subchapter B §1220.10, "the GSA is responsible for overseeing economy and efficiency in records management." **To that end, we at TTS are developing new guidance to meet the needs of records management in the 21st century.**

 Instead of voluminous record keeping schedules that put the burden on federal staff to properly categorize the information they create and complex documentation on how to properly store the information for retention, our policy can be encapsulated as: